Peddapalli district: Transport

-ROAD
+Road

-Peddapalli is Well Connected with the Road Transportation.
-This District has a DistricHeadquarters.
-There are two State are SH-1 and S. This District has No National Highways.
-This District has two Telangana State Road Transport Corporation Bus Depot's named Godavarikhani (GDK) and Manthani (MNTY).
+Peddapalli is well connected with the road transportation.
+The district has a district headquarters, two state highways SH-1 and SH-7 and no national highways.
+The district has two Telangana State Road Transport Corporation bus depots named Godavarikhani (GDK) and Manthani (MNTY).

-RAIL
+Rail

-Peddapalli District is Well Connected with Rail Transportation which is Operated by Secunderabad Railway Division in South Central Railway Zone.
-This District has a Main Railway Line Which Connects New Delhi(NDLS) - Chennai Central(MAS) and Peddapalli(PDPL) - Nizamabad (NZB).
+The district is well connected with rail transportation which is operated by Secunderabad Railway Division of the South Central Railway Zone.
+The district has a main railway line which connects New Delhi (NDLS) - Chennai Central (MAS) and another line of Peddapalli (PDPL) - Nizamabad (NZB).

-List of Railway Stations in Peddapalli District with Railway Station Codes:
+List of railway stations in Peddapalli District with railway station codes: